tylerrcady/JID-4301-Poolerz/installation-guide/InstallingGuide.md

 If you run into issues starting the app, check the following common causes:

 1. **Not in the correct directory**
-   Make sure you're inside the `my-app` folder before running any commands regarding running the application
+   Make sure you're inside the `my-app` folder before running any commands regarding running the application.

 2. **Dependencies not installed or out-of-date**
 If you see module-related errors (e.g. `module not found`, `cannot resolve`), try reinstalling dependencies using the following command in `my-app`: